All Episodes

 And I don't get in those arguments.

-You know, again, talking about your sickness and what's happening to so many millions of people around the world.
+You know, again, talking about your sickness and what's happening to so many millions of people around the world, you know, we say staying healthy wasn't what it used to be.

 A multiplicity of factors conspired to break down people's immune systems.